cloro

 CatchAllRecall-first web searchOpen web (event/research)n/aUsage-based

-The category divides on three axes that matter in 2026: AI Overview parsing depth, multi-engine breadth (including the new AI surfaces), and per-call cost at production volume.
+The best SERP APIs split on three axes that matter in 2026: AI Overview parsing depth, multi-engine breadth (including the new AI surfaces), and per-call cost at production volume.
 A tool that wins on one axis often loses on another.

 How we tested